Morning-Dove/JS-Average-Age/README.md

+This is the link to view the page through GitHub pages: https://morning-dove.github.io/JS-Average-Age/

 # Average Age Calculator for Super Heroes

 This simple JavaScript function calculates the average age of a group of super heroes.
 Given an object containing the names and ages of super heroes, the function averageAge computes the average age of all the heroes and displays on a simple HTML page